Exposing Barriers to Flexibility Aggregation in Unbalanced Distribution Networks: Modelling Framework

-However, the optimisation model \eqref{Model: objective}-\eqref{Model: qf_min_max} assumes perfect coordination of the flexible resources connected to different phases.
-That is, all flexible units act together to maximise a flexibility service at the reference bus while managing network constraints.
-Moreover, the model does not explicitly consider voltage unbalance caused by the operation of flexible units.
+The formulated AC OPF model \eqref{Model: objective}-\eqref{Model: qf_min_max} enables estimating the limits of flexibility services for the selected phase and bus of a distribution network, subject to available flexible resources and network constraints.
+However, this model assumes perfect coordination of the flexible resources connected to different phases.
+Under this assumption, all flexible units can act together to maximise a flexibility service at the reference bus while managing network constraints.
+Moreover, the model does not explicitly constrain voltage unbalance caused by the operation of flexible units.
 To investigate the impacts of phase unbalance on the provision of flexibility services, voltage unbalance constraints \eqref{Model: v1}-\eqref{Model: vuf_lim} are explicitly included in the formulation.
-In \eqref{Model: v1}, \eqref{Model: v2}, the positive sequence voltage and the negative sequence voltage are defined for the selected set of buses $\mathcal{N}^{\text{vu}}$, where $\boldsymbol{a} = 1 \phase{120^{\circ}}$.
-In \eqref{Model: vuf}, VUF is defined as the ratio between the negative and positive sequences \cite{PERERA2023,nakadomari2024}.\footnote{Note that other definitions of voltage and current unbalances may be used in the model without loss of generality.
-In this work, the $\frac{{V_{2}}}{{V_{1}}}$ factor is used as an internationally popular approach to unbalance quantification.
-The inclusion of other unbalance factors is left for future research.} Then, the voltage unbalance factor is constrained in \eqref{Model: vuf_lim} by a threshold parameter $\overline{VUF}$.
+In \eqref{Model: v1}, \eqref{Model: v2}, the positive sequence voltage and the negative sequence voltage are defined for the selected set of buses $\mathcal{N}^{\text{vu}}$, where $\boldsymbol{a} = 1 \phase{120^{\circ}}$ \cite{PERERA2023,nakadomari2024}.
+In \eqref{Model: vuf}, VUF is defined as the ratio between the negative and positive sequences, {while a discussion of other voltage unbalance definitions is provided in Section~\ref{Section: discussion}.} Then, the voltage unbalance factor is constrained in \eqref{Model: vuf_lim} by a threshold parameter $\overline{VUF}$.
 The selection of this parameter depends on regional regulations and grid codes.
-For example, in the UK, the regulatory limit of the VUF threshold is 1.3\% for steady-state and up to 2\% for states no longer than 1 minute \cite{EnergyNetworksAssociation1990,NationalGrid2014}.
-Thus, the inclusion of constraints \eqref{Model: v1}-\eqref{Model: vuf_lim} in the flexibility estimation problem enables to limit the potential voltage unbalance caused by flexibility services.
+For example, in the UK, the regulatory VUF threshold for steady-state operation is 1.3\% \cite{EnergyNetworksAssociation1990,NationalGrid2014}.
+Thus, the inclusion of constraints \eqref{Model: v1}-\eqref{Model: vuf_lim} makes it possible to limit the potential voltage unbalance caused by flexibility services.
 But, as will be shown by simulations, limiting voltage unbalance causes a reduction in the flexibility service capacity.
-To investigate the impact of coordination between flexible resources connected to different phases, phase coordination constraints \eqref{Model: phase_coordination} are introduced.
-These constraints restrict the operation of flexible units, simulating a lack of coordination between them.
-Specifically, in \eqref{Model: phase_coordination}, flexible units not connected to the selected phase $\phi$, that is, $\forall \varphi \neq \phi$, are not allowed to provide flexibility services and support the operation of units connected to phase $\phi$.